yumium/tech_notes/ClickHouse.md

 ### Table Engines

 MergeTree Family: For fast inserion of data.
-Data is added in chunks, then merged to be written in the background. `SummingMergeTree` and `AggregatingMergeTree` are where rows with same index are aggregated up before storing
+Data is added in chunks, then merged to be written in the background.

+- `SummingMergeTree` and `AggregatingMergeTree` are where rows with same index are aggregated up before storing
+- `CollapsingMergeTree`: In background asynchronously remove rows with same matching values apart from one "SIGN" column where one is 1 and another is -1.
+- `ReplacingMergeTree`: Background remove duplicated rows.
+This task is in background and currently can't be controlled, so your queries can't rely on now having duplicated rows.
+More that it's a convenient background task that can clear up space.

 Log Family